 Thanksgiving arts and crafts can help kids sort out their feelings and remember that they are still part of a family that cares about each other – even if it’s changed.

 Taking the time to understand your goals & concerns can feel indulgent when you need to make decisions about the rest of your life.
 However, your goals can keep you moving in the right direction.

-The goal with back to school planning is to set the year up for success so incorporate any strategies or professionals that will help you meet that goal.
+The goal for back-to-school planning is to set the year up for success, so incorporate any strategies or professionals that will help you meet that goal.